 The estimation procedure used to assign the HU and person weights is performed independently within each PUMA.

 Initial Weight for Persons and HUs

-The 5-year PUMS initial weight is equal to the product of the ACS 1-year final weight for the record and the PUMS subsampling factor divided by five.
+The PUMS initial weight is the product of the ACS final weight for the record and the PUMS subsampling factor.